pavelMerlin/JobRoleClassifierDistilB/readme.md

 ## Running the Model

 The file **analysis_distilBERT_multilabel.ipynb** contains a description of the decisions made and an analysis of the data.
 By studying this file you can understand the course of decision making.

-The project includes two main Python scripts:

-- **distilBERT_model.py**: This script is used to train and save the DistilBERT model.
-- **generate_predictions.py**: This script is used to load the saved model and generate predictions on new job titles.

-Note: check the path to your dataset and for output (model save).
+The .py files with model_train and generation_from_the_model can be added to the git hub repository if needed.

 ## Data Preprocessing